marzooqy/anycrc/README.md

 >>> crc32.update_bits(bits[50:])
 2498069329
 ```

+To use bit lengths with reflected CRCs, create a little endian bitarray object: `bitarray(endian='little')`

 To combine two CRCs, provide the second CRC value along with the length of the CRC's message in bytes: